-Setting your building up for success
+Setting your office up for success

-Step 1 - Find the people that will help make the program successful
+Step 1 - Find the leaders that will help make the program successful

-- Talk to the strata council, property manager or owner about the RDN's goal to reach 90 per cent waste diversion and the new bylaw that requires all residential (condos and apartments), commercial (businesses) and institutional (schools and government buildings) properties to have garbage, recycling and food waste bins. - Find people to plan collection, monitor the bins for contamination and work with the residents to make sure they are sorting properly and have their questions answered.
+- Share with the staff the RDN's goal to reach 90% diversion of waste and the new bylaw that requires all residential (condos and apartments), commercial (businesses) and institutional (schools and government buildings) properties to have garbage, recycling and food waste bins. - Learn how they currently use the collection service and what changes are needed to make it more effective.
+What efficiency can be made?
+Should garbage bins be removed from offices and instead relocated to central waste stations?

-Step 2 - Talk to your hauler and set up the collection service
+Step 2 - Talk to your hauler and cleaning service to set up the collection service

-- Work with the hauler to figure out how to best provide the collection service for your building. - Larger bins vs. many small ones. - Does the hauler offer bin cleaning service? - Can your building be part of the Recycle BC collection? - Bins should be easy to access with appropriate signage. - Costs will vary depending on what service you choose, multiple collection days will cost more.
-When recyclables and food waste are properly separated from garbage, you may be able to switch over to a smaller garbage bin or less frequent garbage collection.
+- · Work with the hauler and cleaning service to figure out how to best provide the collection service for your building. - Which garbage bins get used the most? - 1 large bin vs many small ones throughout the building (we recommend that a food waste bin and recycling bin be placed in each location there is a garbage bin). - Bins should be easy to access with appropriate signage. - Does the hauler offer a service to assess your waste to find areas for improvements? - Costs will vary depending on what service you choose, multiple collection days will cost more.
+Garbage is made up of mostly recyclables and food waste so you may be able to switch over to a smaller garbage bin or less frequent garbage collection as staff get used to using the new bins.